launchdarkly/sse-contract-tests/README.md

 A `POST` request indicates that the test harness wants to start an instance of the SSE client.
 The request body is a JSON object with the following properties.
 All of the properties except `streamUrl` and `callbackUrl` are optional.

 * `streamUrl`: The URL of an SSE endpoint created by the test harness.
-* `callbackUrl`: The URL of a callback endpoint created by the test harness (see "Callback endpoint" below).
+* `callbackUrl`: The base URL of a callback endpoint created by the test harness (see "Callback endpoint" below).
 * `tag`: A string describing the current test, if desired for logging.
 * `initialDelayMs`: An optional integer specifying the initial reconnection delay parameter, in milliseconds.
 Not all SSE client implementations allow this to be configured, but the test harness will send a value anyway in an attempt to avoid having reconnection tests run unnecessarily slowly.
 * `lastEventId`: An optional string which should be sent as the `Last-Event-Id` header in the initial HTTP request.
 The test harness will only set this property if the test service has the `"last-event-id"` capability.